DataS-DHSC/dhsc_rap_workshop/bookdown-example/01-plots-summary.Rmd

 ## Filtering data

 We will use the package dplyr to clean the data and filter for last year's Health and Social care jobs data.
 We remove rows where the value is NA and filter the job category and time columns.
-We can then extract week number as a number (using the stringr package) to allow plotting the data to be straightforward.
-Note, the "v4_1" column is the index values we will look to plot later.

 ```
 # remove NAs, filter by job category, filter to 2022